Your partner in navigating the ins and outs of prescriptions — at no extra cost.

 The patch should be applied to an area of your skin free of powder, lotions, hair, and cuts or other irritations.
 The most common application sites are the lower abdomen or buttocks.

 It's important to let application sites heal as much as possible before reapplying a patch.
-Aim for at least one week between patch applications.
+Aim for at least a week between applications.

 Back, neck, or muscle pain and headaches